ilanashapiro/Instagram/README.md

 - [X] You can click on a user's name/profile photo in all views (home, your posts only, and detail view) to go to the profile page for that user.
 - [X] Profile page contains a bio text field for each user that can be seen for any user and edited for the current user, bio is saved in Parse
 - [X] Profile pages are only editable (meaning you can only change profile pic and bio) for the currently logged in user.
+- [X] Likes are smoothly updated without unnecessary requests to the database for all views (home feed, profile feed, and detail views) when a post is liked in any view.
+Like count and like button selected state are updated.
+    - [X] Also, likes from other users are saved and reflected in the like count of the posts, and likes of users are saved across logins/logouts.  (an array of all users who like the post is kept for each post in the database)

 - [X] List anything else that you can get done to improve the app functionality!
     - Adding comment functionality especially would be nice